 The first two resources are introductory packs, designed to introduce students to the education crisis.
-Other resource packs cover specific issues – climate action, good health and well-being, skills and employment, and supporting refugees – and how they are connected to education.
+Other resource packs cover specific issues – climate action, good health and well-being, skills and employment, supporting refugees, girl’s education and disability and inclusion– and how they are connected to education.

 The final resource pack gives teachers instructions on how to play the Keys and Locks game with their students.

 This is a game that Theirworld created to demonstrate the opportunities and barriers faced by children around the world when it comes to getting a quality education.
 There are also slideshows for teachers to use in their lessons.

 Each pack provides multiple activities for teachers to use.
 They provide context and background information that can be shared with students before starting each activity.
 Materials and/or pages that need to be printed are provided.